 BERMUDA 5 days

-Bermuda (capital is Hamilton) is a small island in the North Atlantic Ocean known for its pink-sand beaches such as Elbow Beach and Horseshoe Bay.
-The island has a distinctive blend of British and American culture.
-English is the official language, but some Portuguese is also spoken.
-Bermuda has a predominantly market economy based on tourism and international finance.
+Bermuda, with its capital Hamilton, is a small island in the North Atlantic Ocean famous for pink-sand beaches like Elbow Beach and Horseshoe Bay.
+It combines British and American cultures.
+English is the main language, and some people also speak Portuguese.
+The economy mainly depends on tourism and international finance.

 Tips: